aparna32/Amazon-Ops_Dashboard/README.md

             sample_orders[DelayDays] > sample_orders[sla_days]
         )
     )

-These measures support the main KPIs and visual components.
+These measures drive the operational KPIs displayed in the report.

 Repository Structure
 /data